Follow the link at the end of this article to test your learning and earn one hour of CPD.

 - To have an understanding of the requirements and considerations that should be taken into account to ensure such patients are appropriately treated.

 Dementia is one of the biggest public health challenges of our time.
 Globally, the number of cases is expected to triple in the next thirty years, from 50 million to 152 million by 2050, according to the World Health Organisation (WHO).
-In Britain alone, there are thought to be 850,000 people living with dementia but the Alzheimer's Society predicts this will reach two million by 2051.
+In Britain alone, there are thought to be 850,000 people living with dementia but the Alzheimer's Society predicts this will rise to 1.6 million by 2040.

 As these sobering numbers suggest, most of us will know someone - a family member, neighbour or friend - who has the condition.
 And within the average dental practice it's likely that some patients will be affected.
 In fact, dental professionals may be the first to notice changes in a patient's behaviour during a routine check-up that may not be as apparent to those who see the patient every day.